sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/README.md

 ### Bugs

 - Both Sidecar and DRM Content playback are supported individually, but Safari (playing DRM contents)  will turn to **Black Screen** while using Sidecar.
+Fortunately, there is a dummy solution for that, see pinned [issue](https://github.com/sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/issues/3).

 ### To-do